PhilipPanda/SecurOS/docs/FAQ.md

 A11: SecurOS was made for security testing not made to look pretty, were not designers.
 However you can always download themes and icons on xfce4-look.org

-### Q11: So lagy and unoptimized you mf shitty developer.
+### Q12: So lagy and unoptimized you mf shitty developer.

 A12: SecurOS is in beta, relax.

+### Q13: Where is wallpaper ? i dont see im mentally challenged

+A13: Go into apperance, desktop, and change the background folder from "pictures" to "backgorunds" :)